0xZDH/Omnispray/MODULES.md

     <td> <b>Flags Required</b> </td>
     <td>
 <pre><i>-d/--domain</i>:
-Provide the target domain in the form of 'domain.com'.
+Provide the target domain in the form of 'domain.com' or 'domain' for use with username formatting via 'DOMAIN\user'.
 <br/>
 <i>--url</i>:
-Provide the target OWA URL in the form of <a href="#">https://example.com</a>.
+Provide the target OWA URL in the form of <a href="#">https://target.com</a>.
 Optionally, include '/Microsoft-Server-ActiveSync' - if not included, the module will automatically append it to the provided URL.</pre>
     </td>